 Mix the first-layer marshmallows together and make them as smooth as possible.

-It should look something like the marshmallow layer above.
+It should look something like the marshmallow layer above for this s’mores dip recipe.

 Grab a spoon to clean off the spatula.
 If you’re making this during a viral outbreak, no licking the spatch.